sgjava/weather/README.md

 * D3 SSD1306 SCL
 * D4 Button (note only top two pins are used)
 * All three 3V/G pins are used for power

+### Load Lua files
+Using ESPlorer I open all the source files and use Save to ESP button in this order:

+* config.lua
+* wifi_connect.lua
+* display.lua
+* main.lua (this will crash the first time it runs because init.lua sets up display)
+* init.lua

+If you are lucky and everything is wired and configured correctly then you should have a working weather station.